eidy/DCJ-Minetest-Mods/README.md

 Each folder is a separate Minetest mod made by Devyn Collier Johnson.
+To install a mod, copy the desired folder to your "mods" folder.
+The folders do not need to be renamed.
 The mods are licensed under WTFPL except for some textures and such that are burrowed from other mods.
 The licensing is compatible.